GoogleCloudPlatform/terraform-example-foundation-app/app-foundation/3-networks-extension/envs/non-production/README.md

 # 3-networks/non-production

-This is an additional Terraform configuration for [CFT 3-Networks/envs/non-production](https://github.com/terraform-google-modules/terraform-example-foundation/tree/master/3-networks/envs/non-production) and can be used to set up the subnets, additional firewall rules, and private service networking for the Bank of Anthos example application in the non-production environment.
+This is an additional Terraform configuration for [example_foundation 3-Networks/envs/non-production](https://github.com/terraform-google-modules/terraform-example-foundation/tree/master/3-networks/envs/non-production) and can be used to set up the subnets, additional firewall rules, and private service networking for the Bank of Anthos example application in the non-production environment.

 ## Prerequisites